Navigating Cognitive Bias through Logical Positivism Philosophy

 The Contribution of Historical Thinkers

 Throughout history, many thinkers have contributed to our understanding of rational thought and decision-making, reinforcing the principles of logical positivism philosophy.
 The ancient philosopher Aristotle (384-322 BC) emphasized the importance of logic and empirical observation in understanding the natural world.
-His teachings laid the groundwork for future philosophical inquiries into human behaviour and reasoning.
+His teachings laid the groundwork for philosophical inquiries into human behaviour and reasoning.

 Another notable figure, John Stuart Mill (1806-1873), argued for utilitarianism—a philosophy focused on the greatest happiness principle.
 Mill’s emphasis on outcomes and empirical evaluation parallels the ideas of logical positivism, suggesting that decisions should be based on measurable results rather than subjective beliefs.